-Purpose: To verify that the device under test enters the ACKNOWLEDGE DETECT state upon reception of complete, consecutive and consistent FLP bursts, ignoring the value of the Acknowledge bit.
+Purpose: To verify that the DUT enters the ACKNOWLEDGE DETECT state upon reception of complete, consecutive, and consistent FLP bursts, ignoring the value of the Acknowledge bit.

-[1] IEEE Std 802.3, 1998 Edition: Sections 28.2.1.2, 28.1.4.2, 28.2.1.2.4
+[1] IEEE Std 802.3, 2000 Edition: subclauses 28.2.1.2, 28.1.4.2, 28.2.1.2.4

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.